Reliance offers Hollywood movies in India for a rupee a day

 By P R Sanjai

-“We are also offering 89 rupees a month for a family with four simultaneous screen access,” Mani said an interview.
+“We are also offering Rs 89 a month for a family with four simultaneous screen access,” Mani said an interview.

 “We want to make it as affordable and as widely available for Indians as possible to make JioCinema a daily viewing habit for the family members,” Mani said.